 The Autonomous Underwater Vehicle team:

-Led by Dr. Oscar Pizarro, a team of engineers from the Australian Centre for Marine Robotics will conduct the pre-disturbance survey of the wreck site.
+Led by Dr. Oscar Pizarro and Stefan Williams, a team of engineers from the Australian Centre for Marine Robotics will conduct the pre-disturbance survey of the wreck site.
 Oscar has a long connection with WHOI: he earned his PhD in the MIT-WHOI Joint Program, and remains a Guest Investigator at the Institution.
 Oscar and his team have worked all over the world on several archaeological surveys and coral reef mapping projects: from the Great Barrier Reef in Australia, to the jungled shoreline of Panama, to the submerged Bronze Age village of Pavlopetri, Greece.
 Their technique involves precision mapping using stereo-pair cameras on the AUV, to deliver three-dimensional pixel-resolution site representations.

 WHOI Diving Safety Officer Edward O’Brien has a background in commercial shipping and diving.
 After graduating from Massachusetts Maritime Academy, he sailed as an officer in merchant vessels and tugboats before transitioning to a career in maritime casualty response.
 His background in investigating modern shipwrecks has proven invaluable in studies of ancient wrecks.
 A certified commercial diver and Exosuit trainer, Ed coordinated all in-water activities for the Antikythera project, 2012-2016.

 Chief diver of the Ephorate of Underwater Antiquities Manolis Tzefronis served as safety diver and Rigid Inflatable Boat captain during the project, 2012-2014.
 A veteran of decades of underwater archaeology in Greece, Manolis has long been a fixture in Aegean diving and international projects.
 Notably, he selected shooting locations for the movie The Big Blue, and also appeared in several scenes.